MrShameer/Chess-Concept/README.md

 # Chess-Concept
 A simple chess concept in java.
-Still missing some functionalities
+Still missing some functionalities.